-We all can agree that walking away from a long term relationship is challenging on many levels.
+We all can agree that walking away from a long-term relationship is challenging on many levels.
 The “When” to walk away can be hard to discern, especially when considering the time you have invested in the relationship.

-As Matchmakers, we have learned from clients across the country, that in order to get to a great love, you may need to let go of an old love first.
-Often this is a difficult decision and may entail weighing and measuring the pros & cons of the relationship in order make a final decision.
+As Matchmakers, we have learned from clients across the country, that in order to get to great love, you may need to let go of an old love first.
+Often this is a difficult decision and may entail weighing and measuring the pros & cons of the relationship in order to make a final decision.

-The journey may not be easy and the pain of the decision (decide: in the dictionary means “to sever”) may be something you would rather avoid, but at the end of the day the payoff will be well worth the pain of the break up.
-Many clients say “It’s like having a baby, once you have the baby you totally forget how bad the pain was, as the joy of the end result is so great!.”
+The journey may not be easy, and the pain of the decision (decide: in the dictionary means “to sever”) may be something you would rather avoid, but at the end of the day, the payoff will be well worth the pain of the break-up.
+Many clients say, “It’s like having a baby; once you have the baby, you totally forget how bad the pain was, as the joy of the end result is so great!.”

-Why clients come to Select Date Society.
+Why do clients come to Select Date Society?

 One of our clients originally came to us a few months ago and wanted to work on moving toward a new relationship.
 The problem for us was that he was in no position to be successful.
 How did we know?
-Let’s put it this way… by the end of our interview, we knew more about his ex then we knew about him.
+Let’s put it this way… by the end of our interview, we knew more about his ex than we knew about him.
 While it’s important to move on physically, it is even more important to move on emotionally.
 It’s not always an easy feat.

 Some people take a longer period of time to come to terms with the loss of the relationship than others do.
-Whatever the time frame, you need to be honest with yourself so you don’t put someone else in a bad situation unnecessarily.
+Whatever the time frame, you need to be honest with yourself, so you don’t put someone else in a bad situation unnecessarily.

-So how do you transition from being imbedded in a world with someone to walking away and wrapping your head around a new and more fulfilling life with someone else?
+So how do you transition from being embedded in a world with someone to walking away and wrapping your head around a new and more fulfilling life with someone else?
 It can be daunting at first, as you will be focused on all that will be left behind.

 The fear of feeling displaced or disconnected from a world that you had built together can often put the brakes on a well-intended move forward.
-This is when most people linger in a bad relationship and continue to complain about their partner, while everyone else around them continue to wonder… “Why don’t you just leave?”
+This is when most people linger in a bad relationship and continue to complain about their partner, while everyone else around them continues to wonder… “Why don’t you just leave?”

 Logic and emotion concerning love will always go to battle with each other.
 Emotion in the beginning usually wins.
-It’s strange, even the strongest of individuals tend to fall short when it comes to making logical decisions about someone they love.
+It’s strange; even the strongest of individuals tend to fall short when it comes to making logical decisions about someone they love.
 We definitely encourage our clients to consider what they will gain, as opposed to what they will lose, should they choose to move on.